mosra/m.css/doc/plugins/links.rst

     PLUGINS += ['m.gl']

-Use the :rst:`:glfn:` interpreted text role for linking to functions, :rst:`:glext:` for linking to extensions and :rst:`:glfnext:` for linking to extension functions.
+Use the :rst:`:glfn:` interpreted text role for linking to functions, :rst:`:glext:` for linking to OpenGL / OpenGL ES extensions, :rst:`:webglext:` for linking to WebGL extensions and :rst:`:glfnext:` for linking to extension functions.
 In the link target the leading ``gl`` prefix of functions and the leading ``GL_`` prefix of extensions is prepended automatically.

 Link text is equal to full function name including the ``gl`` prefix and ``()`` for functions, equal to extension name or equal to extension function link, including the vendor suffix.
-For :rst:`:glfn:` and :rst:`:glext:` it's possible to specify alternate link text using the well-known syntax.
+For :rst:`:glfn:`, :rst:`:glext:` and :rst:`:webglext:` it's possible to specify alternate link text using the well-known syntax.

 .. code-figure::